-2. Are there certain elements from the different use diagrams you would like to see combined? for all agesdraw people to Kaka'alomakai Parks | Active Use Facilities | Open Hod 3.
-Do you have any additional comments? worming
+2. Are there certain elements from the different use diagrams you would like to see combined?
+For all agesbacking is also a concern.
+Hopefully structure will be by

+Kaka'akoMakai Parks | Active Use Facilities | Open House 3.
+Do you have any additional comments?
+Programming